Dejan Petković: International career

 Petković retired from professional football without ever playing for the White Eagles.
-In 2009, Serbia coach Radomir Antić praised Petković's success as an incoming 2009 Brazilian champion for Flamengo, but confirmed the player's too unlikely chances in being included for 2010 FIFA World Cup.
-Petković never had such expectations anymore, feeling himself too old as having 37 years: "I would like having ten years less to at least go to a World Cup", he said while celebrating his country confirmation to South Africa.
-He just kept some desire in playing a last friendly match for his national team.
+In 2009, Serbia coach Radomir Antić praised Petković's success as an incoming 2009 Brazilian champion for Flamengo, but confirmed the player's unlikely chances of inclusion for the 2010 FIFA World Cup.
+Petković no longer had such expectations, feeling himself too old at the age of 37: "I wish I was at least ten years younger to go to a World Cup", he said while celebrating his country's qualification for South Africa.
+He only held some desire in playing one last friendly match for his national team.

 Playing style

 He is considered one of the best foreign players to have played in Brazil, a great free and corner kicker and passer.
 In 2006 while playing for Fluminense, he scored a goal directly from a corner against Grêmio.
 In the next game, he scored another, but the ball hit the hand of a player from Fluminense and entered the goal; nonetheless, the officials counted it as one.
 Overall, he scored eight goals from corner kicks in his career, the last one on 8 November 2009 for Flamengo against Atlético Mineiro in the Brazilian Série A. He is currently the record holder for most goals from corners scored in football history.